Octavius-Dante/Arthelais/ex_5/Readme.md

 </br>

-2. Anonymous Function (function with no name which are built in just ahve to use its)
+2. Anonymous Function (function with no name which are built in just have to use it)

 ```js